 Ground Penetrating Radar is a revolutionary NDT survey technique to investigate the sub-surface.
-Find out how it works, what it can detect, how deep it can penetrate and the advantages of GPR.
+Find out how GPR works, what it can detect and how deep it can penetrate.

 Ground Penetrating Radar (GPR) is a geophysical survey method that uses pulses of electromagnetic radiation to image the subsurface.
 It provides a non-intrusive and non-destructive method of surveying the sub-surface.
-It is a useful survey technique to investigate many materials including the ground, concrete, masonry, and asphalt.
+Consequently, it is a useful survey technique to investigate many materials.
+Examples include the ground, concrete, masonry, and asphalt.

 How does it work?

 A GPR transmitter emits pulses of electromagnetic energy into the subsurface.
 Changes in the sub-surface are detected based on differences in permittivities.
 When a change in the sub-surface is encountered, some of the electromagnetic energy is reflected back to the surface.
 This is detected by a receiving antenna and variations in the return signal are recorded.
 The information is displayed on a radargram.

 Although Ground Penetrating Radar can detect changes in the sub-surface, it can’t determine their exact nature.
 Some features exhibit specific characteristics in the reflected wave pattern.
 For example, reflections from metallic surfaces have a high amplitude, while reflections from a void are reverse polarity.
 These help with the identification of the detected features.
 However, in some cases, it may be necessary to supplement a Ground Penetrating Radar survey with absolute data from boreholes, sample cores, trial pits, etc.